renezander030/ramaris/README.md

 cd src/blockchain
 yarn install
 `
-- create an account with Ankr, deposit tokens and put the api endpoint for the Polygon mainnet including your api key in the env.local file
+Create an account with Ankr, deposit tokens and put the api endpoint for the Polygon mainnet including your api key in the env.local file
 `
     ANKR_URL_POLYGON_MAINNET_WEBSOCKET=
     ANKR_API_KEY=